 Population structure and ageing

-Data extracted in May 2018.
+Data extracted in February 2022.

-Planned article update: May 2019.
+Planned article update: February 2023.

-Increase in the share of the population aged 65 years or over between 2007 and 2017
+Increase in the share of the population aged 65 years or over between 2011 and 2021

-Median age is highest in Germany and Italy
+Median age is highest in Italy

 Slightly more than three persons of working age for every person aged 65 or over

-A generally increasing trend can be observed for the EU-28's old-age and total dependency ratios.
-The old-age dependency ratio increased by 4.7 percentage points (or by 18.7 % of its former value) during the past decade (from 25.2 % in 2007 to 29.9 % in 2017), whereas the total dependency ratio increased by 5 percentage points (or by 10.2 % of its former value) over the same period (from 48.9 % in 2007 to 53.9 % in 2017).
+A generally increasing trend can be observed for the EU's old-age and total dependency ratios.
+The old-age dependency ratio increased by 5.9 pp during the past decade (from 26.6 % in 2011 to 32.5 % in 2021), while the total dependency ratio increased by 6.3 pp over the same period (from 49.7 % in 2011 to 56.0 % in 2021).

 Past and future population ageing trends in the EU